How to Turn a Raspberry Pi Into a Crypto Trading Bot

 Let's get on with the rest of the software set up:

-You don't want to run the Superalgos GUI on your Raspberry… the 2GB RAM version won't be able to cope with it.
+You don't want to run the Superalgos GUI on your Raspberry… the 2GB RAM version won't be able to cope with the visual environment.

 So, run Superalgos with the